Cyclists should also avoid taking shelter under bridges or isolated trees, as they are vulnerable to lightning strikes.⚠️

 Keep an eye on the weather forecast before you set off.

-A simple but not insignificant tip 🦗
+Simple, but not insignificant advice 🦗

 Learn to recognize the formation of thunderstorms 👀

-At the risk of repeating ourselves :
+At the risk of repeating ourselves:

-- the sky is rapidly darkening
+- the sky darkens rapidly

-- Very dark clouds accumulate and roll in on themselves
+- very dark clouds accumulate and roll in on themselves

-- The air cools
+- the air cools

-- the wind gets stronger
+- the wind strengthens

 It's threatening... but it's also beautiful... 🤩